devpro/helm-charts/charts/kasten-k10/README.md

 # watches the installation and checks all pods are running after some time
 kubectl get pods --namespace kasten-io --watch

-# if needed, deletes the chart
+# when needed, cleans up the resources
 helm uninstall k10 -n kasten-io kubectl delete ns kasten-io
 ```